yodobrin/pbi-embedded-sec-node/isolated/README.md

 ![image](https://user-images.githubusercontent.com/37622785/155298297-f8a5a808-57d4-4daf-8c3c-65bfb86a5be3.png)

+PowerBI embedded will be able to access data using a [Data Gateway](https://docs.microsoft.com/en-us/data-integration/gateway/service-gateway-communication#ports).

 [Sample Architecture](https://docs.microsoft.com/en-us/azure/architecture/example-scenario/data/data-analysis-regulated-industries)

 _Note:_ {to-be-edited} there is a repo with deployment scripts aligned with the above architecture sample, however it uses PBI Premium and the intention of this sample is leveraging PBI embedded (for customers)